 Application for Graduate Assistantships - Application for an assistantship appointment must be submitted to the college, department, school, or support unit with a position available.
-Each department may provide its own application form or use the generic "Graduate Assistantship Application" available on the Office of the Graduate School web site.
+Each department may provide its own application form or use the generic "Graduate Assistantship Application" available on The Graduate School web site.
 The department establishes application deadlines and reviews procedures.

 Required Course Load for Fall and Spring Semesters - Graduate assistants must be full-time students (registered in at least 9 graduate credit hours) and may not enroll in more than 13 graduate credit hours.
 The required full-time status must be maintained throughout the entire semester.
 Therefore, no course may be dropped if the resulting course load would be fewer than the required 9 graduate credit hours, nor may any course in the 9-hour load consist of or be converted to audit status.
 The 9-credit hour course load may not be composed of undergraduate courses unless the course is a program prerequisite.
 In such case, the minimum graduate load required will be 6 credit hours and only one undergraduate course will be permitted as part of the 9-credit hour load (per Graduate Council, March 2001).
 Some international students are required by the University to take ESL 5323 and/or ESL 5313.
 Both are considered prerequisites, and a graduate student may enroll in one of the courses and 6 credit hours of degree-program courses while holding an assistantship.
 ESL 5323 and ESL 5313 may not be taken concurrently.